top of page

 Hiking and Camping the Ozark National Scenic Riverway

-As soon as we start the engine though we heard the stabilizing jack alarm which happens when you still have the stabilizing jacks down or your battery is dead, we didn't have it down so we figured the battery was drained.
-We were told though that as we drive the battery would be charged.... ummmm no... this did not happen.
+As soon as we started the engine though we heard the stabilizing jack alarm which happens when you still have the stabilizing jacks down or your battery is dead, we didn't have it down so we figured the battery was drained.
+We were told that as we drove the battery would be charged.... ummmm no... this did not happen.
 We had to listen to this constant long beep for 30 minutes.
 We started to look for a spot to charge the battery.
-We looked in a gas station, no luck, a park still no luck.
-Then we pulled into a Philips 66 gas station in De Soto, Missouri that was shady looking but had a spot where can park to figure WTH to do.
-We tried priming the generator, again no luck, called the Midwest RV, still no luck.
-Finally Kevin found a plug that we can use.
-After asking the gas cashier if we can plug our RV we started charging.
+We looked in a gas station, no luck, and a park still no luck.
+Then we pulled into a Philips 66 gas station in De Soto, Missouri that was shady looking but had a spot where could park to figure WTH to do.
+We tried priming the generator, again no luck, called the Midwest RV, but still no luck.
+Finally, Kevin found a plug that we could use.
+After asking the gas cashier if we could plug our RV we started charging.

 Somewhere in De Soto plugging our RV so we can charge our battery